LucasDelfino92/morrowindsharp/modlist.md

 - [**Temples with Shrines**](https://www.nexusmods.com/morrowind/mods/45535) by Leyawynn: adds shrines to the temples in Maar Gan, Molag Mar, Suran and Vos.
 - [**Torch Hotkey**](https://www.nexusmods.com/morrowind/mods/45747?) by Remiros, Greatness7, and NullCascade: adds "C" as a dedicated hotkey for light sources.
 It will equip/unequip the first light source in your inventory when pressed and prioritizes already used lights.
 It will also re-equip previously equipped shields, two-handed weapons and ranged weapons.
 - [**Wings of Will - Willpower Based Levitation Speed**](https://www.nexusmods.com/morrowind/mods/46626) by Sataniel: levitation speed is now based on Willpower attribute instead of Speed.
 Calculations are otherwise the same.

+### ABOT'S MODS

+- [**Smart Ammo**](https://www.nexusmods.com/morrowind/mods/47383?) by abot: ammo autoequip while bow/crossbow/thrown weapon readied.
+It will remember and prefer last hand-picked ammo if pressing Alt while equipping it.
+- [**Loading Doors Lock Tune**](https://www.nexusmods.com/morrowind/mods/46094) by abot: automatically synchronizes linked doors locked/unlocked state on activate, lock/unlock by spell, unlock by lockpick, key.
+Makes loading doors play close sound a short time after opening.
+- [**Smart Map**](https://www.nexusmods.com/morrowind/mods/46634) by abot: automatically switches between the local and world map depending on user configuration.
+- [**MWSEabotlib**](https://www.nexusmods.com/morrowind/mods/47717) by abot: up-to-date **abot\lib.lua**, shared by all of the above mods.

+These mods receive a dedicated section because they need to be installed before **MWSEabotlib** for all of them to work correctly.

 ## GAME BALANCE